00 · Overview

 Safe-to-Earn benefits navigation

-A free navigator that helps Disabled people take jobs, raise wages, and save real money without losing healthcare or cash benefits — modeling the SSI/SSDI asset limits, SGA cliff, work incentives, and ABLE accounts as the statutory shelter that lets wages and savings grow without triggering benefit loss.
+A free navigator that helps Disabled people take jobs, raise wages, and save real money without losing healthcare or cash benefits.
+The navigator models the SSI/SSDI asset limits, SGA cliff, work incentives, and ABLE accounts as the statutory shelter that lets wages and savings grow without triggering benefit loss.

 → See the full Safe-to-Earn section- → ABLE-account guidance